niravcodes/niravcodes.github.io/_posts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

 ![](https://nirav.com.np/assets/img/wikiast.svg)

+_This picture of Abstract Syntax Tree taken from Wikipedia page on AST_

 But AST is also an incredibly complex data structure.
 It has to store a bunch of information and maintain a tree structure.
 It is not immediately obvious how one might present it on the terminal screen.
 Several ideas to exist, but they don't scale well.
 Two solutions that I thought up were:

 1. Print in the terminal